 Making a Choice

 Clearly, an architect’s or engineer’s decision to use batch hot-dip galvanized tubing or in-line continuously galvanized tubing depends on the design life desired for a handrail project and the funds available for future maintenance.
 While hot-dip galvanizing has advantages in service life, bond strength, corrosion protection, and durability; inline galvanizing may offer an initially more affordable coating alternative for applications in milder environments and projects that have lower bond strength requirements.

 ©2002 American Galvanizers Association.
 The information provided herein has been developed to provide accurate and authoritative information about after-fabrication hot-dip galvanized steel.
 This material provides general information only and is not intended as a substitute for competent, professional examination and verification as to suitability and applicability.
 The provided herein is not intended as a representation or warranty on the part of the American Galvanizers Association.
 Anyone making use of this information assumes all liability arising from such use.

-Let the experts at Accu-Steel dispel any myths that you have been told about Hot-Dip Galvanizing.
-With years of education and experience, our company has the knowledge you need about this method.
-Be sure to contact us today with any questions that you have, we would be happy to help.
+Let the experts at Accu-Steel dispel any myths that you have been told about hot-dip galvanizing.
+With years of education and experience, our company has the knowledge you need to know about this method.
+Be sure to contact us today with any questions that you have.
+We are happy to help!